azavea/raster-vision/docs/predictor.rst

 If you need to call this for a large number of files, consider using the ``Predictor`` in python code, as this will allow you to load the model once and use it many times.
-This can matter a lot if you want the time-to-prediction to be as fast as possible - the model load time can be orders of magnitudes slower than the prediction of a loaded model.
+This can matter a lot if you want the time-to-prediction to be as fast as possible - the model load time can be orders of magnitudes slower than the prediction time of a loaded model.

-The ``Predictor`` class is most flexible way to integrate Raster Vision  models into other systems, whether it be in large PySpark batch jobs or in web servers running on GPU systems.
+The ``Predictor`` class is the most flexible way to integrate Raster Vision  models into other systems, whether in large PySpark batch jobs or in web servers running on GPU systems.

 .. _predict package: